 This is also perfect if you want to place a string in a particular way in order to attach tags, banners or decorative elements.
 Since you can tweak the vector path, you can be more precise in its placement, and end up with a string that is exactly where you want it, without having to draw it by hand.

 Using scattered tubes

 In addition to having tubes placed exactly ON the path, you might want to have some tubes scattered along the path, but not necessarily on a narrow path.
-This can be achieve if you have picture tubes that are looking like they are scattered around, like confetti or spilled, like beads or sprinkles.
+This can be achieved if you have picture tubes that are looking like they are scattered around, like confetti or spilled, like beads or sprinkles.

 A set of sprinkle tubes (in 12 colors) is available HERE.

-As you can see, there is a lot of creativity that is unleashed when combining vector path, picture tubes and a super smart script called VectorTube.
+As you can see, there is a lot of creativity that is unleashed when combining vector path, picture tubes and a super-smart script called VectorTube.
 I have used this script hundreds (if not thousands) of times for various projects.
 It makes the end result so great looking, in just a fraction of the time it would take to place the tubes manually, and it is so much more accurate than I could ever hope to do by hand.

 What will you use this script for?
 Show us your project using the VectorTube by linking in the comments below.